Victoria Electric Car Rebate 2026: Every EV Incentive in VIC

 What’s No Longer Available

 Victoria’s $3,000 ZEV subsidy was the first of its kind in Australia.
 It launched in May 2021 and was open to buyers of new BEVs and hydrogen fuel cell vehicles priced under $68,740 (later extended to include used vehicles under $68,740 with fewer than 500km on the odometer).
-The program ran until November 2023, by which time approximately 34,000 Victorians had claimed the subsidy.
+The program closed in mid-2023, by which time tens of thousands of Victorians had claimed the subsidy.

-If you purchased a qualifying vehicle before November 2023 and did not submit a claim, the window has now closed permanently.
+If you purchased a qualifying vehicle before the subsidy closed in mid-2023 and did not submit a claim, the window has now closed permanently.

 The Road User Charge - Struck Down